Podcast Annotation Format

 Annotation Object

 An annotation represents a single entity mention or topic reference in audio.
-An annotation's time range represents the duration over which the entity is actively discussed or relevant, not just the exact moment it is first mentioned.
+An annotation's time range represents the duration over which the entity is actively discussed or relevant, not only the exact moment it is first mentioned.

 | Field | Type | Required | Description |